tock/tock/doc/reference/trd-appid.md

 There is a relationship between Application Identifiers and Application Credentials, but they are not the same thing.
-An Application Identifier is a numerical representation of the Application's identity, while credentials are the data that, combined with an Identifier Policy, bind an Application Identifier to a process.
+An Application Identifier is a numerical representation of the Application's identity.
+Application Credentials are data that, combined with an Identifier Policy, can cryptographically bind an Application Identifier to a process.

 Suppose there are two versions (v1.1 and v1.2) of the same Application.
 They have different Userspace Binaries.
 Each version has